All Episodes

 That stuff should be shut down.

-Um that that That's not that's not functional.
+That's not functional.

 And what the left really likes, just as you mentioned, even with the Biden administration, they don't have a rule of law.